 Compared to almonds, almonds do have more protein, fiber, and a few other vitamins and minerals.
 They are also higher in calcium.
 However, both almonds and cashews are among the lowest calorie nuts and both are still a nutritious choice.

 Nope!
 Although some recipes call for oil, you don't need it.
-One ingredients is all you need to create delicious, crunchy, flavorful roasted cashews.
+One ingredient is all you need to create delicious, crunchy, flavorful roasted cashews.

 You do not need to, but soaking them before roasting them could result in a crunchier texture.
 And if you are seasoning the cashews, soaking them first will help the nuts absorb the flavors.
 If you choose to soak them, fully submerge them in room temperature water for about 3 hours.
 Strain and pat them dry before roasting and/or adding any seasoning.